 While small business social media marketing is clearly a priority, the research also shows that a good portion of the conversations SMBs are having are one-sided.

-Facebook or Instagram not only allow consumers to provide feedback to businesses, they encourage it in the form of public comments, direct messages, ratings, and reviews.
+Facebook or Instagram not only allows consumers to provide feedback to businesses, they encourage it in the form of public comments, direct messages, ratings, and reviews.

 However, 51% of respondents to one study said they don’t consider social media feedback and online ratings to be important to their business.